jbdatascience/cookiecutter-OasisModel/{{cookiecutter.project_slug}}/README.md

     . oasis_build_utils/keys_server_build_utils.sh <keys server build config file name>

 This loads build parameters needed by the script, such as the supplier, model name, version, path to the keys data files etc. - if there are errors or missing parameters please change the build config file and run the same command again.
+Every model should have its own build configuration file with the following name format (all lowercase)

+    <supplier ID>_<model ID>_keys_server_build_config

 Then run

     start_keys_server